mars0i/pasta/README.md

 You need Leiningen (http://leiningen.org).
 Then change to the root directory of the repo, and run 'lein deps'.
-This will install the right version of Clojure, if necessary, along with a number of Clojure libraries and such that free-agent needs.
+This will install the right version of Clojure, if necessary, along with a number of Clojure libraries and such that pasta needs.

 You'll also need to download the MASON jar file mason.19.jar (or a later version, probably), and MASON libraries.tar.gz or libraries.zip file.